rust-lang/rfcs/text/0000-std-aware-cargo.md

 features = [...]
 ```

-It is not necessary to explicitly mentioned the dependency of `core`, unless changes to features are necessary.
+It is not necessary to explicitly mentione the dependency of `core`, unless changes to features are necessary.

 ### Technical Implications